Russia's Nuclear Cruise Missile Is Struggling To Take Off, Imagery Suggests

 "Russia seems to be closing up shop," says Jeffrey Lewis, an arms control expert at the Middlebury Institute of International Studies at Monterey in California who led the new analysis.
 "That suggests to me that the program may be experiencing some developmental challenges."

-Lewis says that satellites also spotted several ships loitering waters north of the site in late July and early August.
+Lewis says that satellites also spotted several ships loitering in waters north of the site in late July and early August.
 That could have been an effort by the Russians to recover the remains of a test missile that reportedly crashed after flying briefly in late 2017.

 Both the U.S. and Russia have possessed nuclear-armed missiles for decades, but a nuclear-powered missile is different.
 Such a missile would fly using thrust from a small nuclear reactor.